hmrc/performance-testing-template.g8/src/main/g8/README.md

 sm --start PLATFORM_EXAMPLE_UI_TESTS -r --wait 100
 ```

+Using the `--wait 100` argument ensures a health check is run on all the services started as part of the profile. `100` refers to the given number of seconds to wait for services to pass health checks.

 ## Logging

 The template uses [logback.xml](src/test/resources) to configure log levels.
 The default log level is *WARN*.
 This can be updated to use a lower level for example *TRACE* to view the requests sent and responses received during the test.